Make World Gin Day a merry affair with these heavenly cacao gin cocktail recipes

 As World Gin Day gives us an excuse to drink more gin – as if we needed that – let’s take a look at how gin is made.

 What are the ingredients needed to make gin?

 Like vodka, gin is an alcoholic spirit that is distilled from fermented grain.
 There are no restrictions on which grain needs to be used and botanicals are added to give the spirit flavour and aroma.
 To do this, the alcoholic spirit is re-distilled after being infused with a mix of botanicals, but to be called gin, it has to have juniper as the predominant flavour.

 Although juniper notes have to be present, there are no other limitations on what botanicals can be added to the spirit.
 Recently, gin distillers have started to take advantage of this fact and infused their gins with more unusual botanicals, such as chilli, basil, liquorice root and seaweed.

-In fact, here at Hotel Chocolat we have made our own gin with a distinctive – but delicious – botanical.
-We like to stick to what we know best, so we’ve distilled a gin with cocoa shells, imparting a warm, toasty flavour to the gin, that we’ve elevated with zingy citrus notes.
+Here at Hotel Chocolat, we like to stick to what we know best, which is why we distilled our gin with cocoa shells, imparting a warm, toasty flavour to the gin that we’ve elevated with zingy citrus notes and natural fruit flavours.